schubergphilis/vagrant-chef-zero/README.md

-Note: At this time the gem version is doing some weird stuff when installed by Vagrant.
-If you want to play with this you will need to download the Git repo and use the bundler version of Vagrant for development.

 # Vagrant-Chef-Zero

 This is a plugin designed to help integrate Chef-Zero into a Vagrant run, similar to Berkshelf.
 Chef-Zero will be started on the host machine and populated with the specified data.
 When the Vagrant machine is destroyed Chef-Zero will be killed.